Foxtel Now Overview - The Best of Premium TV Streaming

 How Does Foxtel Now Compare to BINGE?

 With Foxtel’s streaming service BINGE now in full operation and getting a lot of TV and movie fans excited, you may notice that much of the same content that’s on Foxtel Now is also on BINGE.
-And that’s no surprise – the intention is for BINGE to be a more Netflix-like way for people to access Foxtel’s content.
+And that’s no surprise – the intention is for BINGE to be closer to a Netflix subscription-offering a way for people to access Foxtel content.
 But BINGE doesn’t have everything (no Wentworth, for example) and while it has some live channels hidden away in its menus, there’s no program guide for them.
-For live TV, Foxtel Now’s the much better choice.
+If you want to watch live TV, Foxtel Now’s the much better choice.

 Try BINGE for 2 weeks FREE!